+They've lied about everything.-about the fence, and the existence of Invalids, about a million other things besides.
+They told us the raids were carried out for our own protection.
+They told us the regulators were only interested in keeping the peace.
 They told us love was a disease.
 They told us it would kill us in the end.
-For the very first time I realize, that this, too, might also be a lie.
+For the very first time I realize, that this, too, maight also be a lie.

 I’m Hana,” Hana says.
 “And this is Lena.”
 She jabs me with an elbow.
 I know I must look like a fish, standing there with my mouth gaping open, but I’m too outraged to speak.
 He’s lying.
 I know he’s the one I saw yesterday, would bet my life on it.
 “Alex.
 Nice to meet you.”
 Alex keeps his eyes on me as he and Hana shake hands.
 Then he extends a hand to me.
 “Lena,” he says thoughtfully.
 “I’ve never heard that name before.